 Or maybe your dog makes a game of secretly stealing things from the garbage can in your house when you’re not looking.

-Sometimes, it’s difficult to out-wit a smart dog that is determined to get into the garbage one way or another.
+Sometimes, it’s difficult to outwit a smart dog that is determined to get into the garbage one way or another.

 Your #1 priority should be to keep the trash can securely out of the reach of your dog.

-Some Places To Keep The Trash Can:
+Best Places To Keep The Trash Can:

 - In a closet or pantry that has a full-size door